CARTAvis/manual_source/source/installation_and_configuration.rst

    [2021-06-03 11:03:41.446] [info] CARTA is accessible at http://192.168.0.128:3002/?token=C71D128D-3567-4EA1-B0F2-E703D63D8D0F
    [2021-06-03 11:03:45.209] [info] Session 1 [192.168.0.128] Connected.
 Num sessions: 1

-Your web brower is automatically launched to access the URL on the second last line.
+Your web browser is automatically launched to access the URL on the second last line.
 If you would like to disable this automation, please add the :code:`--no_browser` flag when you launch CARTA with commandline.
 If you would like to have this web browser automation but with more control on browser type or brower properties, please refer to the section :ref:`browser_options`.
 More CARTA initialization flags are available in the section :ref:`carta_init_flag`.

 .. note::
-   If you wish to run the AppImage inside a Docker container, or your system has trouble with FUSE, please prefix with the following environment variable:
+   If you wish to run the AppImage inside a Docker container, or your system has FUSE disabled, please prefix with the following environment variable:

    .. code-block:: bash